RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/drone-flight-permissions.md

 Use this section to cover important terms and information useful to completing the tutorial or understanding the topic addressed.
 Don't be afraid to include to other wiki entries that would be useful for what you intend to cover.
 Notice that there are two \#'s used for subheadings; that's the minimum.
 Each additional sublevel will have an added \#.
 It's strongly recommended that you create and work from an outline.

 This section covers the basic syntax and some rules of thumb for writing.

-## References
-- Links to References go here.
-- References should be in alphabetical order.
-- References should follow IEEE format.
-- If you are referencing experimental results, include it in your published report and link to it here.